 To ensure you get your fresh chemical free vegetables every week you can purchase a seasonal produce box.

-Out of this research we pioneered the use of agricultural fabrics, cloche frames, and covered cropping into the small farm food production sector in our region.
-At this time these products and practices were only accessible to large scale production in the Horticultural industry with little knowledge of covered cropping and fabrics available elsewhere.
-This research also led us to biointensive polyculture an organic agricultural system that focuses on achieving maximum yields from a minimum area of land, while simultaneously increasing biodiversity, and sustaining the fertility of the soil with a focus on soil biology.
+However our farming practice is not static.
+We pioneered the use of agricultural fabrics, cloche frames, and covered cropping into the small farm food production sector in our region.
+At the time these products and practices were only accessible to large scale production in the Horticultural industry with little knowledge of covered cropping and fabrics available elsewhere.
+We continue to learn, explore and understand, not only from the huge amount of information readily available digitally but most importantly we continuing to learn form our environment This research also led us to sustainability and regenerative agriculture and the practice biointensive polyculture an organic agricultural system that focuses on achieving maximum yields from a minimum area of land, while simultaneously increasing biodiversity, and sustaining the fertility of the soil through a focus on soil biology.

 Growing food and raising farm animals offers opportunities to put meaning and productivity into your life.
 Working with the soil, helping it produce and practicing animal husbandry (raising animals) satisfies the human urge to keep in contact with the foundation of life.
 It provides focus and gives immense joy.
 Eating food that has been grown with passion, love and care is the best food in the world.
 It is food with soul and you can taste the difference.